Garret-Sands/Personal-Data-Set/README.md

 controversal topics.
 Once I came across data that polled abortion beliefs I knew that I had found what I wanted.

-The category 'Score of dedication' was constructed from the average of all percentage categories collected from each religion in the "Raw Data" page.
-Once formed, the 'Score of dedication' was juxtaposed next to the percent of people who 'believe abortion should be illegal all/most of the time'.
+The category 'Score_of_dedication' was constructed from the average of all percentage categories collected from each religion in the "Raw Data" page.
+Once formed, the 'Score_of_dedication' was juxtaposed next to the percent of people who 'believe abortion should be illegal all/most of the time'.
 This wording was from the pewforum poll.

-In the visualization comparing 'Score of dedication' and '%Ab_ill', I did not include the 'Unaffiliated'.
+In the visualization comparing 'Score_of_dedication' and 'Ab_ill', I did not include the 'Unaffiliated'.
 I excluded this category because of its status as an outlier and the unkown information around this category.